bxavaby/arqpi-org/README.md

 ## API Keys for Supporters

 Thank you for supporting arqpi.org through Ko-fi!
-As a token of our appreciation, supporters receive an unlimited-use API key that bypasses rate limits.
+As a token of appreciation, supporters receive an unlimited-use API key that bypasses rate limits.

 ### How It Works: